Triphala Churna Side Effects: 3 Ways It May Cause Harm

 Image: Shutterstock

 There is less research currently to establish this.
 One report states the potentially harmful effects of Terminalia chebula, an active ingredient in triphala churna, during pregnancy.
-This ingredient in triphala may cause abortion of the fetus.
-Another study states that several herbal medicines are deadly for pregnant women (5).
+This ingredient in Triphala may cause the abortion of the fetus.
+Another study states that several herbal supplements are deadly for pregnant women (5).

 Anecdotal evidence also suggests that triphala may not be suitable for kids.